ianelsbree/speedy-spritesheets/README.md

 # Speedy-Spritesheets

-A simple tool for making animation sprite sheets out of image sequences
+A simple tool for making animation sprite sheets out of image sequences.